appium/appium/.github/ISSUE_TEMPLATE.md

 ## Code To Reproduce Issue [ Good To Have ]

-Please remember that, with sample code; it's easier to reproduce the bug and it's much faster to fix it.
+Please remember that with sample code it's easier to reproduce the bug and it's much faster to fix it.

 Please git clone https://github.com/appium/sample-code and use one of your favourite languages and sample apps to reproduce the issue.